kushagra10000/Kush-demo/README.md

 # Kush-demo
-This is my first git repository.
+This is my second git repository.